 Ives Ensemble CD shortlisted for the Gramophone Contemporary Classical Music Award.
 (8/17)

-We’re arranging a recording of music by Charlotte Bray focusing on chamber music for the viola planned for release in late 2018.
+We’re arranging a recording of music by Charlotte Bray focusing on chamber music for the viola planned for release in November 2018, with a launch concert at the Purcell Room, Southbank Centre on 16th October 2018.
 (6/17)

 Our latest album – Ives Ensemble playing music by Laurence Crane, was released on 3 March 2017.
 More details here.
 We held launch concerts in London on 18 March 2017 and in Amsterdam on 7 April 2017 with a total audience of about 200 people.
 The first review (in Gramophone, March 2017) by Philip Clark said “I like this disc and think you ought to buy it.”

-Charlotte Bray’s Yellow Leaves performed by Claire Booth and Andrew Matthews-Owen was on Radio 3 at the end of an international women’s day broadcast on 7 March 2017- here.
+Charlotte Bray’s Yellow Leaves performed by Claire Booth and Andrew Matthews-Owen was on Radio 3 at the end of an international women’s day broadcast on 7 March 2017

-We’re in the studio with Swedish singer songwriter Aski Dahl, recording her first album release, planned for late 2017.
+We’re in the studio with Swedish singer songwriter Aski Dahl, recording her first album release, planned for 2018.
 More details to follow!
 (12/16)

 Fulham Brass Band played “Sadly Now the Throstle Sings” (commissioned by the Foundation) as part of a concert on 23 October.
 Details here